If you're planning a visit to watch Zenit in Russia's most beautiful city there are a few things you should know when planning your trip.

 What to do

-If you're looking for entertainment before or after kick-off you have Nevsky prospect, the Northern capital's main street a few miles away from the stadium.
-If you're looking for something closer to the Petrovsky, try Vasillovski Ostrov (island), just over the bridge from the stadium.
-It has numerous bars and restaurants where you can try traditional Russian cuisine and drinks as well as other international dishes.
+If you're looking for entertainment before or after kick-off you have Nevsky Prospect, the Northern capital's main street a few miles away from The Gazprom Arena.
+If you're looking for something closer to the stadium, try Krestovsky Island for its pleasant parks and calm surroundings.
+Vasillovski Ostrov (Island), just over the bridge from our former stadium, the Petrovsky has numerous bars and restaurants where you can try traditional Russian cuisine and drinks as well as other international dishes.

-The area on the stadium side of the river also has many places to eat, drink and shop.
-Walk around Bolshoi Prospect and its surronding small streets and you're sure to find what you're looking for.
+Petrogradka, the area on same side of the river as our former stadium also has many places to eat, drink and shop.
+Walk around Bolshoi Prospect and its surrounding small streets and you're sure to find what you're looking for.

 Buying Zenit tickets and merchandise